The following procedures are used to select the University of Arizona's submissions when proposals are in some way limited.

 - Direct communication with Associate/Assistant Deans for Research, Deans, and Center/Institute Directors

-Internal review proposals: Unless indicated otherwise on the Limited Submission Calendar, interested faculty are asked to submit a pre-proposal to their deans for referral to RDI by the internal deadline.
+Internal review proposals: Unless indicated otherwise on the Limited Submission Calendar, interested faculty are asked to submit a pre-proposal to Competition Space by the internal deadline.
 Pre-proposals will typically include:

 - A 2-page summary of the proposed project;